jk-oster/obsidian-thought-stream/README.md

 Are you finding value in this plugin?
 Great!
 You can fuel my coding sessions and share your appreciation by buying me a coffee [here](https://ko-fi.com/jakobosterberger).

-Help others discover the magic of the Obsidian Thought Stream Plugin!
+Help others discover the magic of the Obsidian Whisper Buddy Plugin!
 I'd be thrilled if you could share your experiences on Twitter, Reddit, or your preferred social media platform!

 You can find me on Instagram [@jakobosterberger](https://instagram.com/@jakobosterberger) or on my website [jakobosterberger.com](https://jakobosterberger.com).